SERG-Delft/REMLA/tutorials/tutorial_03_ml_pipelines.md

 Analyse its output and verify what it says about data version control.

 ## 3. Data pipeline

+Initiate DVC to set up our automated pipeline.

 {% highlight Batchfile %}
 dvc init